BrennanB/quartz/content/DESIGN/Previous Robots/2013 Robot Aunt Jemima.md

 For the most part the #drivetrain had no critical issues.
 There were some wheel cracking issues that did happen over the season with the 6 inch high grip wheels from [[AndyMark]].
 However this was with an older version of the current high grip wheel where there was less support around the spokes compared to now.
 ![[Pasted image 20231015203751.png]]

-Due to the extreme weight of the [[Intake]], the deployment state of it would shift the weight distribution on the robot dramatically, which contributed to some inconsistency with driving and [[Autonomous]] modes
+Due to the extreme weight of the #Intake, the deployment state of it would shift the weight distribution on the robot dramatically, which contributed to some inconsistency with driving and [[Autonomous]] modes
 ### Intake

 The intake was designed to be compliant to allow discs to